AkshajP/DocIngestAndQuery/enhancements.md

 ## Future Enhancements

-- [ ] Check why sources are not showing up
 - [ ] Sidebar and DASH modal integration
 - [ ] Regenerated messages should be multi-view
-- [ ] Filter expressions for text and table content from vector db
 - [ ] Remove welcome message from backend
 - [ ] Add copy and feedback icons and api to frontend
+- [x] Check why sources are not showing up
-- [ ] ability to interact with doc processings - what failed
+- [x] ability to interact with doc processings - what failed
+- [x] Filter expressions for text and table content from vector db
 - [x] Emulate DASH using AG Grid
     - [ ] Complexity - considering folder structure as an upload.-- ADD MANUALLY.
     - [x] Deciding migration of `registry.json`